 Mainly a bullet chart has three components.

-A marker to represent the target.
-In above example, I have used 90% as target.
+- Target Marker: A marker to represent the target.
+In the above example, I have used 90% as a target.
 You can change the value as per your requirement.

-A single achievement bar to represent the actual value.
-This bar should have a solid color & little bit narrow than comparison range color bars.
+- Achievement Bar: A single achievement bar to represent the actual value.
+This bar should have a solid color and a little bit narrow than comparison range color bars.

-A comparison range of a color theme to use at the background of achievement bar.
-The main idea to use this range is to create a comparison for achievement.
-Like stages.
+- Comparison Range: A comparison range of a color theme to use at the background of the achievement bar.
+The main idea to use this range is to create a comparison for achievement, like stages.

 In the below table, you have data in three parts which you can use to create a bullet chart.
 You can download this file from here to follow along.

 - First four values are for comparison range.

 As I mentioned above, we have three main components in a bullet chart.
 So, you need to split the entire process into parts.
 The steps to create a bullet chart in Excel is a little bit lengthy.
 But, once you understand the entire process you’ll able to create it in seconds.